ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/05-Mutations.md

 }
 ```

-With these updates we are complete.
+With these updates, we are complete.

 ## Summary

-In this chapter we have explored GraphQL mutations concepts.
+In this chapter, we have explored GraphQL mutations concepts.
 We have learned GraphQL best practices for designing the mutation structure.
-We also looked at how we can expose domain errors to our consumer. **Hot Chocolate** removed the boilerplate code for us and let us focus on writing the mutation.
-Last we looked at batch mutations where we can do multiple changes at once within a single mutation, giving the consumer an easy way to add multiple items at once to the watchlist.
+We also looked at how we can expose domain errors to our consumers. **Hot Chocolate** removed the boilerplate code for us and let us focus on writing the mutation.
+Last, we looked at batch mutations, where we can do multiple changes within a single mutation, giving the consumer an easy way to add multiple items to the watchlist.